0bushra/Lung-Vision-AI-Powered-Lung-Cancer-Classification/README.md

 - MongoDB: Manages and stores image metadata and user data, providing scalability and flexibility in data handling.

 # Installation
+Ensure that you have the following installed:

+- Git
+- Docker
-# Clone the repository
+Clone the Repository
-git clone https://github.com/yourgithubusername/lung-vision.git
+First, clone the repository to your local machine: git clone https://github.com/yourgithubusername/lung-vision.git

-# Navigate to the project directory
-cd lung-vision

-# Build Docker container
-docker build -t lung-vision .

-# Run Docker container
-docker run -p 5000:5000 lung-vision